 History of Studio Pardes

 After twenty years as an art therapist I wrote my Ph.D. dissertation, The Power of the Image, as a sort of manifesto against what I experienced as the 'clinification' of art therapy.
 In 1995 I co-founded The Open Studio Project in Chicago along with Dayna Block and Deborah Gadiel.
 Our intention was to make art and be of service.
 The opening of OSP coincided with the publication of my first book; Art is a way of knowing (Shambhala, 1995).
 During the six years we worked together we were gifted with the Studio Process of art making guided by intention and witness.
-These are concepts I wrote about in Art as a way of knowing but which became actualized as a reliable creativity practice and a form of action meditation, through our work with groups at OSP and my continuing work with my students at the School of the Art Institute of Chicago.
+These are concepts I wrote about in Art as a way of knowing but which became actualized as a reliable creativity practice and a form of action meditation, through our work with groups at OSP and my continuing work with students at Prescott College, in my studio classes in Ojai and in workshops around the world.

 Right Menu Blog Gallery Pat Allen Portfolio Collaborative Projects Community Projects Workshops and Classes Links Contact Pat Allen